thisiskseniab/svd-predict-movie-ratings/README.md

 Speed Concerns
 ==============
-The full training of 5 feature vectors with 800 ipf(iterations per features) takes 3.5 days even after implementing Lazy Evaluation.

 Python is inefficient in looping over the whole data of almost 70,000 users and 11,000 users, and this loop in training of each feature takes the longest - https://github.com/ksenish/svd-predict-movie-ratings/blob/master/bin/svd.py#L140-L152

+I used pypy that helped to solve some speed concerns (it is about 10x faster than python), but the full training of 5 feature vectors with 800 ipf(iterations per features) takes 3.5 days even after implementing Lazy Evaluation.

 Future Optimization Techniques
 ==============================